 1. The Classic Aussie Iced Latte

 This is the standard for a reason.
-It pairs perfectly with Australian milk or high-quality oat milk.
+It pairs perfectly with Australian full cream milk or high-quality oat milk.

-Milk: Pour your cold milk of choice over the ice until the glass is 3/4 full.
+- Milk: Pour your cold milk of choice over the ice until the glass is three-quarters full.

-Brew: Extract a double shot of espresso (approx. 40ml) using fresh beans.
+- Brew: Extract a double shot of espresso (approximately 40ml) using fresh beans.

 2. The Flash Brew (Japanese Style)